 While PJs are not required to describe specific projects in its HOME-ARP allocation plan to which the preferences will apply, the PJ must describe the planned use of any preferences in its HOME-ARP allocation plan.
 This requirement also applies if the PJ intends to commit HOME-ARP funds to projects that will utilize preferences or limitations to comply with restrictive eligibility requirements of another project funding source.
 If a PJ fails to describe preferences or limitations in its plan, it cannot commit HOME-ARP funds to a project that will implement a preference or limitation until the PJ amends its HOME-ARP allocation plan.

 For HOME-ARP rental housing projects, Section VI.B.20.a.iii of the HOME-ARP Notice (page 36) states that owners may only limit eligibility or give a preference to a particular qualifying population or segment of the qualifying population if the limitation or preference is described in the PJ's HOME-ARP allocation plan.
 Adding a preference or limitation not previously described in the plan requires a substantial amendment and a public comment period in accordance with Section V.C.6 of the Notice (page 16).

-Identify whether the PJ intends to give preference to one or more qualifying populations or a subpopulation within one or more qualifying populations for any eligible activity or project: Via the Affordable Rental Housing Development activity, the City intends to make the HOME-ARP funded rental housing available to all qualifying populations as defined in HUD's CPD Notice 21-10 (§ IV.A.
+Identify whether the PJ intends to give preference to one or more qualifying populations or a subpopulation within one or more qualifying populations for any eligible activity or project:

+The units in the CoC property acquisition/rehabilitation, to operate as a permanent affordable rental property, will give preference to elderly households meeting the QP1 definition but will be open to all four QPs.
+The remaining projects to be funded under the affordable Rental Housing Development activity - to be selected via a future RFP - will also produce units available to all qualifying populations as defined in HUD's CPD Notice 21-10 (§ IV.A.
 Qualifying Populations), including people who are homeless; those at-risk of homelessness; those fleeing or attempting to flee domestic violence, dating violence, sexual assault, stalking, or human trafficking; individuals for whom provision of supportive services would prevent homelessness or who are at the greatest risk of housing instability; and veterans and their families that meet any of the listed criteria.
-Via the Non-Congregate Shelter (NCS) activity, the City will give preference to the Homeless Population as defined in section 103(a) of the McKinney-Vento Homeless Assistance Act (42 U.S.C.
-11302(a))..